andrewjmead/macos-standalone-subversion/README.md

 # Static Subversion Build

-The project is a bash script that builds a static portable svn binary.
+A bash script that creates a static svn binary.

 # License (MIT)